Timur Arbuzov: 2022

 Arbuzov earned his first senior silver medal at the Russian nationals held in Yekaterinburg.

 2024

 In February, Arbuzov placed third at the 2024 Paris Grand Slam.
 In March, Arbuzov finished in first place at the 2024 Tbilisi Grand Slam in the men's 81 kg.
 In May, he competed at the 2024 World Championships, where he reached the final in the men's 81 kg.

 2025

 In March, he won the 2025 Tashkent Grand Slam.
 In the final match, he beat Uzbekistan's Arslonbek Tojiev.
+In April, Timur won his first european title, where he beat in the final match Tato Grigalashvili of Georgia.
+In June, he took the gold medal at the world championships.
+In rematch, he over Tato Grigalashvili again.

+2026

+In April, he came first at the 2026 European Championships held in Tbilisi, Georgia.